memgraph/docs/lab/style-script/gss-graphstyle-map-directive.md

 sidebar_label: GraphStyle.Map directive properties
 ---

+`@GraphStyle.Map` directive is a subset of `@GraphStyle` because it defines additional style properties for a graph view when there is a map background.
+Style properties of the `@GraphStyle.Map` directive are used to style the background map.

 ## `@GraphStyle.Map`

 Here is the list of all properties that can be defined in the `@GraphStyle.Map`